Radon Guide Review Header

 EPA's Home Buyer's and Seller's Guide to Radon

-On the prior page, we discussed the EPA's definition of Passive Radon Testing devices, which they define as not needing a power source.
-If you missed that page and want to go back, just click on one of the navigation links below.
+On the prior page, we discussed the EPA's definition of Passive Radon Testing devices, which they define as not needing a power source vs. Active Testing Radon devices, which continuously monitor Radon levels.
+If you missed that page and want to go back, just click on the navigation link below.

 Active Radon testing devices require power to function, because these are continuous Radon monitors.
-Some of these include data loggers that record the amount of Radon or its decay products in the air.
+Some of these run on batteries and display Radon levels, and some include data loggers that record the amount of Radon or its decay products in the air.
 The EPA Guide states that although these tests may cost more, they may ensure a more reliable result.

 Navigation: More Radon Information